120 Hz (except 49")

-The response time of the MU8000 is very fast, resulting in only a very short trail following moving objects.
+The response time of the MU8000 is outstanding, resulting in only a very short trail following moving objects.
 This is excellent for fast-paced content.

-The TV uses PWM dimming at 120Hz to reduce the brightness of the backlight.
-This results in duplications following moving objects, but does clear up motion slightly.
+This TV uses PWM at 120Hz to dim the backlight, starting at 20/20 backlight setting.
+Lowering the setting down to 14/20 lowers backlight amplitude, while lowering it from 13/20 shortens the duty cycle, while amplitude remains constant.
+Backlight that uses PWM results in duplications following moving objects, but does clear up motion slightly.
 Unfortunately the 'LED Clear Motion' option doesn't reduce the BFI frequency and only dims the backlight.
 This is the same behaviour as the KS9000 and Q7F.